tinythings/bunkerbox/docs/config/image.md

 ENTRYPOINT ["/usr/local/bin/bunker-entrypoint"]
 ```

 This generated entrypoint is important.
-It handles persistent home loading and saving, runs hooks, starts the app command, and preserves the app exit status.
+It handles the session home lifecycle (creating a loop-mounted `session.img`, populating it from the persisted home, recovering from crashes), runs hooks, starts the app command, and preserves the app exit status.

 ## Fields